 As 2D-to-Stereo3D conversion algorithms usually take RGB video format, the Python scripts can be found in Annex D.2.2 to convert between YUV and RGB formats.

-The test sequence sample ([link: https://pan.baidu.com/s/1_AHuebYRH33IqiqzdHsj5Q?pwd=mv57 ;Password: mv57]), provided by CMCC, is a stereoscopic 3D video (1920×1080 per eye, 60fps) generated from a 2D video frame (BQTerrace, 1920×1080, 60fps) using an AI-based conversion algorithm.

-Editor’s NOTE: More sequences can be provided using this method if the quality of sample sequence is acceptable.
+The test sequences ca use the left view of the stereoscopic videos collected in Section 7.2.7.1.2 as input, and generate the right view through AI algorithms to synthesize side-by-side stereoscopic videos.
+Can be found in Annex